 when required to do so under clause 1.

-Penalty: $2 000.
+Penalty for this subclause: a fine of $2 000.

 [Clause 4 inserted: No. 20 of 2002 s.
-5.]
+5; amended: No. 30 of 2021 s.
+72(1).]

 5. Legal professional privilege overridden

 Nothing in this Schedule prevents a person from refusing to answer a question or produce a book, document or record because the answer would relate to, or the book, document or record contains, information in respect of which the person claims legal professional privilege.